ceterumnet/alpaca-web/device-actions-to-client-audit.md

 **Findings:**

 - **Exposed & Used Client Functionalities:** Public methods from `FilterWheelClient` such as `getFocusOffsets`, `getFilterNames`, `getPosition`, and `setPosition` are utilized by the store actions.
 The client's `getFilterWheelState()` helper is not directly called, but the `fetchFilterWheelDetails` action achieves similar data retrieval.
-The `setFilterName` method was removed from the client as it was non-standard.
+The `setFilterName` method, noted in the client as a common custom extension rather than a standard Alpaca call, is present in `FilterWheelClient` and is utilized by the `setFilterWheelName` store action.
 - **Conclusion:** The `filterWheelActions.ts` fully exposes the functionalities currently offered by `FilterWheelClient.ts`.

 ### 5. Focuser